MannyBinning/behind-the-blur/README.md

 #  User Stories
 ### **Player:**
-- As a user, I would like the game to be created in a simplistic format.
+- As a user, I would like to play a game, created in a simplistic format.
 There should be no complications when finding my way to the quiz page.

 - As a user, I would like there to be knowledgeable questions about contrasting personalities and organistions within the quiz.